yogeshmangal/SpringBoot-Interview-Notes/Hibernate.md

 ```
 ✅ You just set nativeQuery = true to write actual SQL.

-**Note:** JPQL queries are written in a database-independent manner, focusing on the entities while native queries use pure SQL and are written with database-specific syntax.
+**Note:** JPQL queries are written in a database-independent manner, focusing on the entities while Native queries use pure SQL and are written with database-specific syntax.

 ### 2. Derived Query Methods (No Query Annotation Needed)
 Spring Data JPA can also generate queries automatically based on method names.